 Late submissions will not be accepted.
 Class lateness without prior notice will not be accepted.
 If students plan to be absent from any class, they are to report the absence to the instructor as soon as possible.
-Emergency situations will be evaluated by the instructor of this course in order to ascertain the necessary next course of action.
-This includes sickness/illness, family emergencies, etc. Please be advised that absences related to extracurricular activities are not considered emergency situations.
+Students who miss the test, or are late in submitting an assignment for medical reasons, need to email the instructor (not the TA), and also declare their absence on the system (ACORN).
+(NOTE: Because of Covid-19, students do NOT need to submit the usual documentation, i.e., medical notes or the Verification of Illness forms).
+Students who miss the test, or are late in submitting an assignment for other reasons, such as family or other personal reasons, should request their College Registrar to email the instructor.
+Please be advised that absences related to extracurricular activities are not considered emergency situations.
 Students involved in such activities should communicate their absences to the professor by the first day of the course.